Oluwatobiloba2/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm *~ will delete all files in the directory ending with ~
+mkdir -p welcome/to/school will create directories in the current working directory